 - national origin

-- disability (including mental, physical, psychological, and learning disabilities)
+- disability (including mental and physical)

 - marital status

 - religious belief or activity